Why do research if you can’t share it?

 Outside of the university classroom, I have engaged in outreach to school children, community members at our field site, and the general public through site visits, activity days, public lectures, and the production of educational materials – including even an interview at Radio Dinosaur, the Karonga Community Radio in Malawi, and the Malawian Airlines Tiyende! in-flight magazine.

-You can hear me weighing in on the most interesting discovery in human evolution in 2021 at the Leakey Foundation’s “Origin Stories” podcast (spoiler alert: it’s DNA from dirt!).
-And at Peak Human I rambled about the evolution of human diets from start to finish.
+I am happy to share ideas about the human story on podcasts, including On Humans and Re-Educated.
+You can also hear me weighing in on the most interesting discovery in human evolution in 2021 at the Leakey Foundation’s “Origin Stories” podcast (spoiler alert: it’s DNA from dirt!).
+And at Peak Human I ramble about the evolution of human diets from start to finish.
 What do we know, and what do we only hope we can know?

 You can also check out my part in the CARTA Anthropogeny symposium “Humans: The Planet-Altering Apes“, where I talk about the “Human Transformation from Environmental Managers to Ecosystem Damagers“.
 A dire trajectory indeed!
 But hopefully we can learn to better leverage the tools of archaeology and paleoenvironmental science to understand and gain insight from the truly long-term connections between humans as a part of their environments.
 Have a look at what I say about it in my TEDx talk in Johannesburg Salon LIFE.